Spelkington/triangle/Laws/Constitution.md

 Each Brother of our Chapter shall commit to creating a strong foundation on which our Chapter can exist through [his duties as a voting constitutent of the Legislature of our Chapter.](#).

-Each Brother of our Chapter shall commit to being a present and constructive force within our Chapter and creating in our Chapter an environment in which enduring friendships may be formed by making a constant effort to visit our Brotherhood as his circumstances may allow.
+Each Brother of our Chapter shall commit to being a present and constructive force within our Chapter and creating in our Chapter an environment in which enduring friendships may be formed by making a constant effort to visit our Brotherhood a their circumstances may allow.

 Each Brother of our Chapter shall commit to finding and recruiting men in our campus community with distinguished characters and values akin to the chosen ideals of our Fraternity, and who shall carry on the traditions and program of our Chapter, Fraternity, and Alma Mater.

 Each Brother of our Chapter shall commit to attending the Initiation of each New Member Class every term.
 Absolute attendance **shall** be expected by our Chapter in these cases.
-If any Brother cannot attend the Initiation of a New Member Class, he may request an absence from our Chapter's Vice President prior to the date of the Initiation.
+If any Brother cannot attend the Initiation of a New Member Class, they may request an absence from our Chapter's Vice President prior to the date of the Initiation.
 If one is not granted, that Brother may be subject to [disciplinary action](#).

 #### Academic Integrity

-Each Brother of our Chapter shall commit to rigorous study, a creditable scholastic record, and the pursuance of excellence within his field of study.
+Each Brother of our Chapter shall commit to rigorous study, a creditable scholastic record, and the pursuance of excellence within their field of study.

-Our Chapter shall recognize, each term, each Brother with a cumulative or term GPA of **4.0** for his outstanding academic achievement, and shall record his distinctive and honorable performance in our Chapter's history.
+Our Chapter shall recognize, each term, each Brother with a cumulative or term GPA of **4.0** for their outstanding academic achievement, and shall record their distinctive and honorable performance in our Chapter's history.

-Our Chapter shall recognize, each term, each Brother with a cumulative or term GPA at or above a **3.5** for his commendable academic performance, and shall record his commendable performance in our Chapter's history.
+Our Chapter shall recognize, each term, each Brother with a cumulative or term GPA at or above a **3.5** for their commendable academic performance, and shall record their commendable performance in our Chapter's history.

 #### Campus and Community

-Each Brother of our Chapter shall commit himself to the faithful upholding of the traditions and program of his Alma Mater and the enhancement of his community through service and philanthropy.
+Each Brother of our Chapter shall commit themselves to the faithful upholding of the traditions and program of their Alma Mater and the enhancement of their community through service and philanthropy.

-Each Brother shall commit his time, effort, and talents to the betterment of his campus and community.
+Each Brother shall commit their time, effort, and talents to the betterment of their campus and community.

-Each Brother shall commit his time, effort and talents to strengthening bonds of friendship and comradery between the members of our Chapter and our Greek, campus, and local communities.
+Each Brother shall commit their time, effort and talents to strengthening bonds of friendship and comradery between the members of our Chapter and our Greek, campus, and local communities.

-Every Brother shall commit his time, effort, and talents to furthering other worthy Causes in the Greek, campus, and local communities that exemplify, compliment, or expand upon the precepts and chosen ideals of our Fraternity and our Chapter's Cause.
+Every Brother shall commit their time, effort, and talents to furthering other worthy Causes in the Greek, campus, and local communities that exemplify, compliment, or expand upon the precepts and chosen ideals of our Fraternity and our Chapter's Cause.

-Every Brother shall commit his time, effort, and talents to contributing to any philanthropic efforts undertaken by our Chapter to support organizations whose causes exemplify, compliment, or expand upon the precepts and chosen ideals of our Fraternity and our Chapter's Cause.
+Every Brother shall commit their time, effort, and talents to contributing to any philanthropic efforts undertaken by our Chapter to support organizations whose causes exemplify, compliment, or expand upon the precepts and chosen ideals of our Fraternity and our Chapter's Cause.

 #### Paying Personal Bills Promptly